 Yes.
 Our weekly after school club is treated as any other after school club.
 The 2001 U.S. Supreme Court decision, Good News Clubs vs. Milford Central School, ruled that Good News Clubs can meet in public schools after school hours on the same terms as other community groups.
 CEF® respects the parent’s right to decide if their child should attend.
 Therefore, signed parental permission is required.

 Elementary school age children enjoy the Good News Club.
-Children may attend the Club only with parent’s written permission.
+Children may attend the Club only with parent or guardian’s written permission.

 Adult leaders form friendships which make a difference in the lives of the children.
 Each week an exciting lesson is presented from God’s Word using visuals, skits, high energy review games, awesome music and snacks.
 Children learn respect for authority, moral values, character qualities and how to apply Biblical principles to school relationships.